A characterisation of the reconstructed birth-death process through time rescaling: Birth-death process with Bernoulli sampling

 Using \eqref{wait_pdf}, the waiting time to the $k$-th event is given by:

 This agrees with the result derived in \citet[Theorem 4.1]{gernhard} for the case of complete sampling; we again note that the result follows almost immediately from the properties of the RRP, which removes the need for deriving the related distributions by hand.
-The time of the first event is given by substituting $k=1$: